 Enchanting hike with breathtaking views of the Dolomites of North Tyrol

-From the car park in Senders valley to Salfeins hut, on to Salfeins Lake.
-From here on over four small peaks and down into the valley to the Kemater Hut.
-On the road back to the car park.
+From the car park in Senders valley, walk to Salfeins hut, which lies on the edge of Salfeins Lake.
+From here on, travel up and over the four small peaks of Kalkkögel and then descend down the valley to the Kemater Alm.
+From the Kemater Alm get on the path back to the car park.

 Duration: approx. 6 hours, 16 km